awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 All of these resources are managed by Elastic Beanstalk\.
 When you terminate your environment, Elastic Beanstalk terminates all the resources that it contains\.
 The RDS DB instance that you launched is outside of your environment, so you are responsible for managing its lifecycle\.

 **Note**
 The Amazon S3 bucket that Elastic Beanstalk creates is shared between environments and is not deleted during environment termination\.
-For more information, see [Using Elastic Beanstalk with Amazon Simple Storage Service](AWSHowTo.S3.md)\.
+For more information, see [Using Elastic Beanstalk with Amazon S3](AWSHowTo.S3.md)\.

 ## Configure Security Groups and Environment Properties<a name="php-wordpress-tutorial-configure"></a>